-We propose a randomization test framework for achieving a both accurate and practical comparison of computer architectures performance.
 We also propose a bootstrapping confidence interval estimation framework for estimating a confidence interval on a quantitative measurement of comparative performance between two computers.
+Like randomization test, the proposed bootstrapping method relaxes the distributional assumptions required by parametric tests and HPT through within-benchmarkresampling.
 We illustrate the proposed methods through both Monte Carlo simulations where the truth is known and real applications.

 Interestingly, even though geometric mean as a single number cannot describe the performance variability, we find that the ratio of geometric means between two computers always falls into the range of Boosted Confidence Intervals in our experiments.
+This implies that geometric mean is still a good indicator to quantify the performance difference between two computers.